CNN TV

 The veteran Manchester United manager furiously demanded that the English football authorities take action after his star striker Robin van Persie was hit on the head by a fiercely struck ball when he was lying prone on the pitch during Sunday’s 1-1 draw with Swansea.

 “He could have been killed,” raged the Scot in an interview with British match broadcaster Sky Sports.
-Read the rest of this entry »
+FULL POST

 Filed under: Football